This leaflet explains how the pain service works and aims to help you get the most out of your appointments with us.

 Depending upon your doctor’s or nurse’s recommendations, you will be offered further appointments to discuss medication management and to review how you are self-managing.
 In addition, you may be referred to the following specialist services who are trained in the management of pain, including:

-• Psychological therapy Persistent pain can result in physical as well as psychological (body and mind) changes.
-Psychological changes often contribute to distress and a reduced quality of life, and can interfere with your ability to manage the pain.
-Pain psychologists offer support on a one-to-one level, in groups, or through a programme approach, in the search for better pain management.
+- Psychological therapy - Persistent pain can result in physical as well as psychological (body and mind) changes.
+Psychological changes often contribute to distress and a reduced quality of life, which can interfere with your ability to manage your pain.
+Pain psychologists offer support on a one-to-one perspective, in groups, or through a programme approach, in the search for better pain management.
+At times they will refer you onto a more appropriate psychological support service.

-• Interventional treatments (nerve blocks) These may be offered if your doctor decides that your pain condition is likely to respond, and that the benefit outweighs any risk.
+- Interventional treatments (nerve blocks) - These may be offered if your doctor decides that your pain is likely to respond, and that the benefit outweighs any risk.
 Most procedures involve the injection of local anaesthetic and steroids to nerves, muscles or joints.
-The purpose of the injections is to reduce your pain for a period of time to allow you to rebuild weakened muscles and restore function.
-You can make the most of the injections and prolong the benefit by adjusting your activity and behaviour before, and in the period after, the procedure, using the self-management strategies that we recommend.
+The purpose of the injections is to reduce your pain for a period of time to allow you to engage in muscle strengthening exercises and restore function.
+You can make the most of the injections and prolong the benefit by adjusting your activities in the period after the procedure by using the self-management strategies that we will teach you during the pain information seminar / online seminar.

 Things to remember before an appointment